arjit95/cobi/README.md

 Cobra provides a great way to build cli applications whereas go prompt provides powerful interactive prompts.
 But there are scenarios where the cli application needs to execute a long running task, for eg _port forwarding in kubernetes_.
 This could be solved with an interactive prompt, whereas normal operations can still work with the default cli application.

 ## Overview
 cobi works by using command completion provided by cobra.
 These completions are propagated to go prompt providing almost the same experience in both interactive and cli modes.
+Since cobi implements the same interface as cobra, it becomes very easy to port your existing project to cobi.

 ## Installing
 First, use go get to install the latest version of the library.
 This command will download cobi with all its dependencies: